Code-Institute-Submissions/my-first-milestone/README.md

 My page is providing a live version.
 My social media profiles shows by clicking on the icons in the footer.

 In the Contact Form the 'required' attribute is added to the 'name,' 'email,' and 'message' fields, so if those fields are not filled in, the form will not submit.
-When all field are valid, the page will reload.
-But when clicking the send button you will be directed to a error noting that informs you of why the mail not working.
+When all field are valid and clicking on submit you will be directed to a error modal that informs you of why the mail not working.

 All links have been manually tested to ensure that they are pointing to the correct destination.